JeromeMathieuEcology/EGrowth/README.md

 # EGrowth
-A global databae of earthworm body growth curves
+A global database of earthworm body growth curves